AugustDev/dgbr/README.md

 ## Usage
 Both Dgraph export and import actions require specifying: `AWS_ACCESS_KEY`, `AWS_SECRET_KEY`, `bucket` and `region`.
 ### Backup
-In adition to aforementioned variables export requires to specify Dgraph `export` path which is specified when starting `dgraph alpha`.
-(Read in Notes)
+In adition to aforementioned variables export requires to specify Dgraph `export` path which is specified when starting `dgraph alpha` (Read in Notes).
+Make sure Dgrpah has permission to write to that path.

 ```bash
 dgbr backup \